Mystic massacre

-The Mystic massacre – also known as the Pequot massacre and the Battle of Mystic Fort – took place on May 26, 1637, during the Pequot War, when Connecticut colonizers under Captain John Mason and their Narragansett and Mohegan allies set fire to the Pequot Fort near the Mystic River.
-They shot anyone who tried to escape the wooden palisade fortress and murdered most of the village.
-There were between 400 and 700 Pequot civilians killed during the massacre, and the only Pequot survivors were warriors who were away in a raiding party with their sachem Sassacus.
+The Mystic massacre – also known as the Pequot massacre and the Battle of Mystic Fort – took place on May 26, 1637 during the Pequot War, when a force from the Connecticut Colony under Captain John Mason and their Narragansett and Mohegan allies set fire to the Pequot Fort near the Mystic River.
+They shot anyone who tried to escape the wooden palisade fortress and killed most of the village.
+There were between 400 and 700 Pequots killed during the attack; the only Pequot survivors were warriors who were away in a raiding party with their sachem Sassacus.

 Background

-The Pequots were the dominant Native American tribe in the southeastern portion of Connecticut Colony, and they had long competed with the neighboring Mohegan and Narragansett tribes.
-The European colonists established trade with all three tribes, exchanging European goods for wampum and furs.
+The Pequots were the dominant Indian tribe in the southeastern portion of the Connecticut Colony, and they had long been enemies of the neighboring Mohegan and Narragansett tribes.
+The New England colonists established trade with all three tribes, exchanging European goods for wampum and furs.
 The Pequots eventually allied with the Dutch colonists, while the Mohegans and others allied with the New England colonists.

-A trader named John Oldham was murdered and his trading ship looted by Pequots, and retaliation raids ensued by Colonists and their Native American allies.
-On April 23, 1637, 200 Pequot warriors attacked the colonial village of Wethersfield killing 6 men and 3 women, all noncombatants.
+A trader named John Oldham was murdered and his trading ship looted by Pequots, and retaliation raids ensued by Colonists and their Indian allies.
+On April 23, 1637, 200 Pequot warriors attacked the village of Wethersfield killing six men and three women, all unarmed noncombatants.
 This was a major turning point in the Pequot war as it enraged the settlers that the warriors would kill civilians and led to increased support for the Pequot War among colonists.
 According to Katherine Grandjean, the Great Colonial Hurricane of 1635 damaged the corn and other crop harvests of that year, making food supplies scarce and creating competition for winter food supplies.
 This in turn increased the tensions between the Pequots and Colonists who were ill-prepared to face periods of famine.

 Massacre

-The Connecticut towns raised a Puritan militia commanded by Captain John Mason consisting of 90 men, plus 70 Mohegans under sachems Uncas and Wequash.
+The Connecticut towns raised a militia commanded by Captain John Mason consisting of 90 men, plus 70 Mohegans under sachems Uncas and Wequash.
 Twenty more men under Captain John Underhill joined him from Fort Saybrook.
-At the same time, Pequot sachem Sassacus took a few hundred warriors and set out to make another raid on Hartford, Connecticut.
+At the same time, Pequot sachem Sassacus took a few hundred warriors and set out to attack Hartford, Connecticut.

-On route to the Pequot Fort, Captain Mason recruited more than 200 Narragansett and Niantic to join his force.
+Captain Mason recruited more than 200 Narragansett and Niantic Indians to join his force.
 On the night of May 26, 1637, the Colonial and Indian forces arrived at the fortified Pequot village, which was on a low hill near the Mystic River.
 The large village was surrounded by a palisade with only two exits.
-The Colonial forces first attempted a surprise attack but they withdrew after stiff resistance from the Pequot.
+The Colonial forces first attempted a surprise attack but they withdrew after stiff resistance from the Pequots.

 In response, Mason ordered that the village should be set ablaze and its two exits blocked off.
-As the fire raged, many trapped Pequots were shot as they attempted to escape by climbing over the palisade; those men, women and children who did get out were killed by Narragansett fighters.
-Captain John Underhill described the scene and his participation:
+As the fire raged, many trapped Pequots were shot as they attempted to escape by climbing over the palisade; those men, women, and children who did get out were killed by Narragansett fighters.
+Captain Underhill described the scene and his participation: